Food and Fabric Pests

 Casemaking clothes moth

-Casemaking clothes moth categories: Fact Sheet Food and Fabric Pests revision date: 2025-12-11 12:18 Casemaking clothes moth larvaPhoto by: Roger Akre Biology Clothes moths are widespread pests of fabrics, wool, furs, and other items of animal origin.
-The two species of clothes moths common to Washington are the webbing clothes moth and the casemaking clothes […]
+Casemaking clothes moth Categories: Fact Sheet Food and Fabric Pests Last review date: 2025-12-11 12:18 Casemaking clothes moth larvaPhoto by: Roger Akre Biology Clothes moths are widespread pests of fabrics, wool, furs, and other items of animal origin.
+The two species of clothes moths common to Washington are the webbing clothes moth and the casemaking […]

 Crickets

-Crickets categories: Fact Sheet Food and Fabric Pests revision date: 2025-12-15 12:37 House cricketPhoto by: K. Grey Biology There are two major cricket species that may invade homes.
+Crickets Categories: Fact Sheet Food and Fabric Pests Last review date: 2025-12-15 12:37 House cricketPhoto by: K. Grey Biology There are two major cricket species that may invade homes.
 These include field crickets and the house cricket.
 The house cricket is the most common home invader in our area.
-The house cricket adult averages about 3/4 […]
+The house cricket adult averages about […]

 Mediterranean flour moth

-Mediterranean flour moth categories: Fact Sheet Food and Fabric Pests revision date: 2025-12-30 03:36 Mediterranean flour moth adultPhoto by: Ken Gray Biology Although not the most common food-infesting moth (that honor belongs to the Indianmeal moth), the Mediterranean flour moth is certainly a frequent one.
-This moth has a wingspan of about one inch.
-Forewings […]
+Mediterranean flour moth Categories: Fact Sheet Food and Fabric Pests Last review date: 2025-12-30 03:36 Mediterranean flour moth adultPhoto by: Ken Gray Biology Although not the most common food-infesting moth (that honor belongs to the Indianmeal moth), the Mediterranean flour moth is certainly a frequent one.
+This moth has a wingspan of about one inch. […]

 Mites in stored foods

-Mites in stored foods categories: Fact Sheet Food and Fabric Pests revision date: 2025-12-30 03:57 Tyroglyphid mitesPhoto by: Jenny Glass Biology Several species of mites (Tyroglyphidae) can become pests of stored foods.
+Mites in stored foods Categories: Fact Sheet Food and Fabric Pests Last review date: 2025-12-30 03:57 Tyroglyphid mitesPhoto by: Jenny Glass Biology Several species of mites (Tyroglyphidae) can become pests of stored foods.
 They infest products such as flour, cereals, packaged baking mixes, dried fruits, and pet foods.
-Mites may also be found feeding on molds […]
+Mites may also be found feeding on […]

 Psocids (booklice or barklice)

-Psocids (booklice or barklice) categories: Fact Sheet Food and Fabric Pests revision date: 2025-12-31 03:12 Psocids (booklice or barklice)Photo by: Ken Grey Biology Psocids are small insects, usually 1/16 to 1/8 inch long.
+Psocids (booklice or barklice) Categories: Fact Sheet Food and Fabric Pests Last review date: 2025-12-31 03:12 Psocids (booklice or barklice)Photo by: Ken Grey Biology Psocids are small insects, usually 1/16 to 1/8 inch long.
 While sometimes called booklice or barklice, psocids are not lice.
-Some psocids are winged as adults, while other species may be wingless. […]
+Some psocids are winged as adults, while other species may be […]

 Sawtooth grain beetle

-Sawtooth grain beetle categories: Fact Sheet Food and Fabric Pests revision date: 2025-03-23 09:37 Sawtooth grain beetlePhoto by: Ken Gray Biology The sawtoothed grain beetle and its look-alike relative, the merchant grain beetle, are slender, flattened, reddish-brown beetles that measure about 1/8 inch in length.
-They exhibit saw-like teeth along the edge of the prothorax […]
+Sawtooth grain beetle Categories: Fact Sheet Food and Fabric Pests Last review date: 2025-03-23 09:37 Sawtooth grain beetlePhoto by: Ken Gray Biology The sawtoothed grain beetle and its look-alike relative, the merchant grain beetle, are slender, flattened, reddish-brown beetles that measure about 1/8 inch in length.
+They exhibit saw-like teeth along the edge of the […]